 What are my options for food on the island?

-Please note that you cannot bring your own food and/or drinks onto the private island.
-However, that doesn’t mean you’ll have to go back to the hotel for meals.
+Please note that you cannot bring your own food or drinks onto the private island.
+However, that doesn’t mean you’ll have to return to the hotel for meals.
 In fact, there are two great restaurant options available on Renaissance Island: Papagayo Bar & Grill and the Mangrove Beach Bar.

 You can find the former at Iguana Beach, while the latter is next to Flamingo Beach.
 Papagayo Bar & Grill is the best option for a full, sit-down meal and is open every day from 8 a.m. to 6 p.m.
-It offers specialty pizzas cooked in a wood-burning oven as well as sandwiches, desserts, and cocktails.
+It offers specialty pizzas cooked in a wood-burning oven and sandwiches, desserts, and cocktails.

-If you’d like a quick snack or a cocktail while you lounge by the flamingos, you’ll want to check out Mangrove Beach Bar.
+If you’d like a quick snack or a cocktail while you lounge by the flamingos, you’ll want to check out Mangrove Beach Bar & Fish Shack.
 This spot is open all week from 11:30 a.m. to 3:30 p.m.
 You can either sit on one of the stools pictured above or wait to be served from your lounge chair.

 How can I best spend my time on the island?

 As mentioned previously, the earlier you arrive at Renaissance Private Island, the better.
 The complimentary water taxis start running at 7 a.m.
-With this in mind, I would recommend getting to the island between 7:30-9:30 in the morning to have the best experience.
+With this in mind, we recommend getting to the island between 7:30-9:30 in the morning for the best experience.

 That way, you’ll be able to both see the flamingos and grab a chair in the shade before the crowd pours in.
-It may be helpful to know that the Iguana Beach section of the island has more shaded areas.
-So, after checking out the flamingos at Flamingo Beach, I’d claim a chaise lounge chair on Iguana Beach.
+It may also be helpful to know that the island’s Iguana Beach section has more shady areas.
+So, after checking out the flamingos at Flamingo Beach, we suggest claiming a chaise lounge chair on Iguana Beach.

-If you’re traveling with your kids, make sure to remember that children are only allowed on Flamingo Beach from 9-10 in the morning.
-You may want to plan your day accordingly!
+If you’re traveling with your kids, remember that children are only allowed on Flamingo Beach from 9-10 in the morning.
+You will want to plan your day accordingly!

 Flamingo Beach visiting hours